 To begin the preliminary phase of the appeal process, ask in writing for one of three actions to take place within 30 days after notification of the decision you wish to contest.

-Finally, even after these appeals are exhausted, you can still appeal a decision to the National Appeals Division (NAD) of USDA.
+Finally, even after these appeal routes are exhausted, you can still appeal a decision to the National Appeals Division (NAD) of the USDA.
 This agency is independent of the other USDA agencies and provides participants with the opportunity to have a neutral review of an appeal.
-NAD can make independent findings but also must apply laws and regulations of the respective agency to the case.
+The NAD can make independent findings but also must apply laws and regulations of the respective agency to the case.

-The conservation programs outlined in this publication are complex; access to these resources requires significant effort and an investment of time and energy.
-The complexities of the programs are in part due to sincere efforts by a large federal agency to make the programs locally relevant.
-If you do not like the way programs are designed and implemented, NRCS is unique in that it also provides at least two ways for you to be engaged in changing them.
+The conservation programs outlined in this publication are complex; accessing these resources requires significant effort and an investment in time and energy by producers.
+The complexities of the programs are in part due to sincere efforts by a large federal agency to make the programs locally relevant and to assure careful expenditure of federal resources.
+If you do not like the way programs are designed and implemented, the NRCS is unique in that it also provides at least two ways for you to be engaged in changing them.

 Local Working Groups